 Table 2 provides a list of the responsibilities allocated to each entity and further description is provided below.
-The legal liabilities associated with these responsibilities are not directly controlled by this document but are conferred through the approval under the EPBC Act for EPBC Act referral 2017/8049, the Credit Trading Agreement and the Trust for Nature covenant.
+The legal liabilities associated with these responsibilities are not directly controlled by this document but will be conferred through the approval under the EPBC Act for EPBC Act referral 2018/8158 and the TfN covenant.

-DJCS: The approval for EPBC Act referral 2017/8049 is granted to the approval holder, who is the Victorian Department of Justice and Community Safety (DJCS).
-As the approval holder, DJCS is ultimately responsible for execution of the approval conditions for their project, the YJRP.
-Unless otherwise agreed in a legally binding document, DJCS retains ultimately responsible for ensuring the approval conditions are met to the satisfaction of DoEE including providing compensation for loss of NTGVVP and GSM habitat via implementation of the OMP, ecological monitoring, reporting to DoEE, and ensuring adequate oversight (e.g. auditing).
-DJCS has engaged the Landholder of Warrambeen to deliver Environmental Services on their behalf, including implementation of the management actions in this OMP.
+Panorama: The approval for EPBC Act referral 2018/8158 will be granted to the approval holder, Panorama Investment (Albanvale) Pty Ltd (Panorama).
+As the approval holder, Panorama is ultimately responsible for execution of the approval conditions associated with their approval.
+Unless otherwise agreed in a legally binding document, Panorama is responsible for ensuring any approval conditions are met to the satisfaction of DAWE including providing compensation for loss of NTGVVP and SLL habitat via implementation of the OMP, ecological monitoring, reporting to DAWE, and ensuring adequate oversight (e.g. auditing).
+Panorama has engaged the Landholder of Chathams to deliver Environmental Services on their behalf, including implementation of the management actions in this OMP.

 Trust for Nature: The responsible authority for the conservation covenant under the Victorian Conservation Trust Act 1972 (VCT Act) is Trust for Nature (TfN).
 TfN has authority under the VCT Act to enforce restrictions contained in the covenant but also provides advice on land management to the Landholder (both during the 10 year management period and from Year 11 onwards).
-TfN bears no responsibility for the execution of approval conditions for EPBC Act referral 2017/8049.
+TfN bears no responsibility for the execution of any approval conditions associated with EPBC Act referral 2018/8158.

-Landholder: The TfN covenant binds the current (and future) Landholder to the standard restrictions in the TfN covenant and to the requirements described in this OMP.
-As agreed with DJCS and TfN, the Landholder will be responsible for carrying out the works and associated reporting to manage the Offset area.
+Landholder: The TfN covenant will bind the current (and future) Landholder to the standard restrictions in the TfN covenant and to the requirements described in this OMP.
+As agreed with Panorama and TfN, the Landholder will be responsible for carrying out the works and associated reporting to manage the Offset area.
 The Landholder will also facilitate access to the Offset area for ecological monitoring and auditing, as required.
 The Landholder can engage suitably qualified contractors to carry out the works on the Landholder's behalf.
 The Landholder can deputise responsibility for carrying out the works to a designated site manager and/or managing ecologist, however, the Landholder remains responsible for ensuring the works are undertaken (Table 2).

-Funding arrangements: Financial liabilities have been agreed between DJCS, TfN and the Landholder, who are parties to the Trust for Nature agreement.
-In general terms, Trust for Nature will retain sufficient funding to ensure that the Offset area can be managed according to the 10-year management period described in this OMP.
+Funding arrangements: Financial liabilities will be agreed between Panorama, TfN and the Landholder, who are parties to the TfN agreement.
+In general terms, TfN will retain sufficient funding to ensure that the Offset area can be managed according to the 10-year management period described in this OMP.
 A portion of the funds held in trust are released each year to the Landholder, with the exact arrangements stipulated in the TfN agreement.
-The Credit Trading Agreement has further arrangements pertaining to financing the management and monitoring of the Offset area, however, the details of the financial arrangements associated with the Offset area are beyond the scope of this OMP.
+The Credit Trading Agreement has further arrangements pertaining to financing the management and monitoring of the Offset area.
+However, the details of the financial arrangements associated with the Offset area are beyond the scope of this OMP.